dmzlingyin/LOCR/README.md

 then you can type locr on you terminal to use it.

 # Examples
 If you use locr normaly, just run it.
-If you just want to extact an image, see follow:
+If you just want to extract text from an image, see follow:
 ```shell
 cat xxx.jpg | locr -f